 Control commands are predefined constants.
-The following control commands apply to the semget system call and are defined in the <bir> <bir> bits/ipc.h> header file, which is internally included by the <sys/ipc.h> semaphore set identifier already exists for the specified key.
-This is necessary to prevent the process from thinking it has received a new
+The following control commands apply to the semget system call and are defined in the <bits/ipc.h> header file, which is internally included by the <sys/ipc.h> header file:

 IPC_CREAT used to create a new semaphore set.
 If not used, semget will find the semaphore set associated with key and verify access permissions.